 - Disney Fantasy Upper Deck Areas for Adults

 - Disney Fantasy Upper Deck Areas for Families

 DISNEY FANTASY STATEROOMS

 The staterooms on the Disney Fantasy are designed especially for the needs of families.
-A popular feature for inside staterooms are the virtual portholes.
-These High Definition “portholes” have a 24-hour view of the ocean brought to you by a Hi-Def camera mounted outside the ship.
+A popular feature for inside staterooms is the virtual portholes.
+These high-definition “portholes” have a 24-hour view of the ocean brought to you by a Hi-Def camera mounted outside the ship.
 Look closely – you may even see some of your favorite Disney characters float by!

 Popular features from the classic ships are also available, like private verandahs, portholes with built-in seating, and elegant Art Deco decor.

 - Concierge Royal Suite with Verandah (Category R)